Celusendon/devInterview/FrontendDeveloper/Tasks.md

 > Solve a small problem.

 ### **Statements**
-1. Two robots are to be parachuted onto random locations on an infinite line.
+1. Two robots are parachuted onto random locations on an infinite line.
 2. When they land, their parachutes detach and remain where they are.
-3. The robots may be programmed from the following instruction set:
+3. The robots have the following instruction set:
 ```
 left --> Go left one unit
 right --> Go right one unit
 skipNext --> Skip next instruction if there is a parachute here.
 goto myLabel --> Go to label named "myLabel"
 ```
-4. Each of these instruction can be prepended by an optional label.(label: instruction).
+4. Each of these instructions can be prepended by an optional label. (label: instruction).
 5. They both run the same code.

 ### **Goal**
 Your goal is to program the robots to meet (collide).

 ### **Test framework**
-You can use the [following](https://david-peter.de/parachuting-robots/) page to test your code.
+To test your code, you can use the [following](https://david-peter.de/parachuting-robots/) page.

 ---
 ## **Task Nr.
 2 - Coding**